-The state of the random number generator RANLUX is saved by a call to RLUXUT which stores the necessary information in the array seeds.
-The call to the subroutine RENAME renames the file conf (if it exists) to the backup file conf.old.
-The format (A4, I5, A4, I5, A6, G28.17, A6, 25I16) has to be obeyed strictly during the output, as well as during the input of the configuration in the subroutine init.
+The state of the random number generator MIXMAX is saved by writing to the output stream conf << mxmx.
+The call to the function rename renames the file conf (if it exists) to the backup file conf.old.

-The subroutine get_the_options() reads the parameters, passed through options from the command line.
+The function get_the_options() reads the parameters, passed through options from the command line.
 The choice to use options for passing parameters to the program has the advantage that they can be passed optionally and in any order desired.
 Let's see how they work.
 Assume that the executable file is named is.
 The command will run the program after setting L=10 (-L 10), beta=0.44 (-b 0.44), start=1 (-s 1), seed=5342 (-S 5342) and nsweep=1000 (-n 1000).
 The -L, -b, -s, -S, -n are options or switches and can be put in any order in the arguments of the command line.
 The arguments following an option are the values passed to the corresponding variables.
 Options can also be used without arguments, in which case a common use is to make the command function differently25.
-In our case, the option -h is an option without an argument which makes the program to print a usage message and exit without running the simulation:
+In our case, the option -h is an option without an argument which makes the program print a usage message and exit without running the simulation: